cloudmesh-community/book/chapters/class/policies-old.md

 In most cases we allow all assignments to be done in teams of up to three team members but not more.
-However, please confirm with the instructor as he may cahnge this.
-Im portant in case of team work is that a team doe not just hand in a project that would be normally done by one student.
+However, please confirm with the instructor as he may change this.
+Important in case of team work is that a team doe not just hand in a project that would be normally done by one student.
 It is obvious that all team members must equally contribute and make sure the deliverables are multiplied by the number